dfsantos-source/python-voice-assistant/README.md

 updates.
 * Learned about user authentication and security from implementation of API keys as well as data retrieval from a json response.

+## API Key Implementation
+Currently using API key from Google Calendar API website.
+In order to use this implementation, you must change the api_file directory, and use another API key accordingly.